Elements of Fitness – A Mother's Memoir

 If I were rich, I would first hire a maid.

 Then a personal shopper to do the grocery shopping.
-I wouldn’t need her to do my own personal clothing shopping because I believe I will always enjoy that. :)
+I wouldn’t need them to do my own personal clothing shopping because I believe I will always enjoy that. 🙂

 I would do this now but I find it hard to take the picture and yet, also be in it.